Public Attitudes to Science 2019 Report

 - Science and computer science are regarded as important skills to equip young people for the future and to help drive UK economic growth

-My take-aways are that the increasing efforts of researchers are making a difference, and that we shouldn't internalise this 'the public have had enough of experts' lark too much (though apparently it was said in regards to NGOs, not about all experts).
-But it also highlights that efforts need to made to connect research and development efforts to peoples' lives in a way that demonstrates its relevance, and to continue efforts to make sure that our science communication and engagement is as accessible in possible in terms of both the language and methods used.
+My take-aways are that the increasing efforts of researchers to communicate their research and more deeply engage the public are making a difference, and that we shouldn't internalise this 'the public have had enough of experts' lark too much (though apparently it was said in regards to NGOs, not about all experts) since trust in university-based researchers remains high.
+But it also highlights that efforts need to be made to connect research and development efforts to peoples' lives in a way that demonstrates its relevance, and to continue efforts to make sure that our science communication and engagement is as accessible as possible in terms of both the language and methods used.
+It highlights that we should consider and be aware of the potential inequalities that might arise from any benefits or potential applications that arise from research.

 Obviously these are headlines that won't explain differences across demographics - and its these exceptions that are worth exploring when you're thinking about what engagement you can do that will have the most impact, or how best to target the most relevant audiences, especially if you're interested in ensuring your engagement is inclusive and equitable (and who wants to exclude, really?).